Web application security in Laravel: from OWASP to production operations

 How Laravel handles the OWASP Top 10

 The OWASP Top 10 catalogues the most critical web application security risks.
 Laravel addresses most of them through framework conventions, but each requires deliberate application.
+The principle of defence in depth applies throughout: no single control is sufficient, and every layer assumes the layer above it has failed.

 A01: Broken access control